Do you know exactly what you’re putting on your largest organ — your skin?

-The best thing is that making those decisions should be the hardest part of the process.
-Although lye-based soap making requires some common sense and safety measures, it’s very easy to do!
+Thankfully, those type of decisions are the hardest part of the soap-making process.
+Although lye-based soap-making requires common sense and safety measures, it’s very easy to do!

 Don’t Get Burned!